-Infusible Ink is a ink transfer process where the colors on a transfer sheet are applied directly into the blank surface.
+Infusible Ink is an ink transfer process where the colors on a transfer sheet are applied directly into the blank surface.
 Notice that I said “into” instead of “onto.”
-Unlike vinyl, the ink isn’t sitting on top of the surface, it’s directly applied into and absorbed by the fibers.
-If you were to run your hands over the bag in the picture below, you wouldn’t be able to tell where the bag ends and the words begin.
-Amazing, right?!
+Unlike heat-transfer vinyl, the ink isn’t sitting on top of the surface, it’s directly applied into and absorbed by the fibers.
+Unlike HTV, if you were to run your hands over the bag in the picture below, you wouldn’t be able to tell where the bag ends and the words begin.
+There’s no way it’ll ever peel or flake…amazing, right?!

 What can I apply Infusible Ink to?

 Due to the nature of the ink transfer process, any blanks you use have to either have the perfect ratio of polyester/cotton or a special coating layer for hard surfaces.
+You definitely don’t want a 100% cotton shirt for these projects!
 While it may be possible to find these on your own, I highly suggest just sticking with the compatible Cricut blanks.
 They have a few designs of t-shirts, bags, and coasters already and will be coming out with tons more options soon!